microsoft/pxt/docs/writing-docs/tutorials.md

 ## Testing

-When developing your new tutorials, it is easiest to render them as a markdown documentation page until all steps look ok.
-Going through all the steps while developing the tutorial gets tedious.
+When developing your new tutorials, it is easiest to first render and view them as a markdown documentation page until all steps look OK to you.
+Going through all the steps several times using the tutorial runner might become quite tedious while developing the tutorial.

-If you are running the local server, go to ``http://localhost:3232/tutorials`` to render the ``/docs/tutorials.md`` gallery.
+If you are running the local server, go to ``http://localhost:3232/tutorials`` to render the ``/docs/tutorials.md`` gallery page.

-The [pxt checkdocs command](/cli/checkdocs) command will compile all the tutorial snippets automatically.
+The [pxt checkdocs](/cli/checkdocs) command will compile all the tutorial snippets automatically.

 ```
 pxt checkdocs